thegetty/quire-docs/content/documentation/install-uninstall.md

 3. In Terminal, install Quire with: `npm install --global @thegetty/quire-cli`
 4. Confirm installation by pulling up a list of Quire commands: `quire --help`

+ The Quire installation process may take a minute or two, during which time there will be messaging output in Terminal.

-{{< q-class "box warning" >}}
+{{< q-class "box tip" >}}
-- The Quire installation process may take a minute or two, during which time there will be messaging output in Terminal.
-The only messages of concern are those labeled as ERROR or ERR.
-If you see error messages that say "permission denied" jump to the section on [troubleshooting macOS install](#troubleshooting-macos-install) below.
-If you see other error messages or "command not found" after entering `quire --help` in step 4., search our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues or post a new issue.
+- The only Terminal messages of concern are those labeled as ERROR or ERR.
+For error messages that say "permission denied," jump to the section on [troubleshooting macOS install](#troubleshooting-macos-install) below.
+For other error messages or if you receive "command not found" after entering `quire --help` in step 4., search our [Discussions Forum](https://github.com/thegetty/quire/discussions) or post a new discussion.
 {{< /q-class >}}

-The Quire installation process may take a minute or two, during which time there will be messaging output in Terminal.
-The only messages of any concern are those labeled as ERROR or ERR.

 ### Full Install